AncaAl/Project-Earthquake/README.md

 ### Steps:

-- Data Extraction and Cleaning: Extract earthquake data from a reliable dataset, clean and preprocess the data for analysis.
+- **Data Extraction and Cleaning**: Extract earthquake data from a reliable dataset, clean and preprocess the data for analysis.
-- Data Analysis: Perform detailed analysis to uncover trends, patterns, and insights related to earthquake occurrences.
+- **Data Analysis**: Perform detailed analysis to uncover trends, patterns, and insights related to earthquake occurrences.
-- Visualization: Create an interactive dashboard to visualize earthquake data and analysis results, making it accessible and understandable to a broad audience.
+- **Visualization**: Create an interactive dashboard to visualize earthquake data and analysis results, making it accessible and understandable to a broad audience.
-- Prediction: Develop models to predict tsunamis.
+- **Prediction**: Develop models to predict tsunamis.

 ### Dataset: